eolamijuwon/IEMeSSR/Lectures/README.md

         install.packages (lubridate)
     ```

-    *Also, please read the following research materials carefully for discussion.
+    In order to be able to stream tweets directly from Twitter, you need to have created a Twitter account.
+If you do not have an account yet, please go to [twitter.com](https://twitter.com/) and create one. *Also, please read the following research materials carefully for discussion.
 Participants will be required to share their key takeaway from the articles as a check-in.*

     -   Gupta, M., Bansal, A., Jain, B., Rochelle, J., Oak, A., & Jalali, M. S. (2021).
 Whether the weather will help us weather the COVID-19 pandemic: Using machine learning to measure twitter users' perceptions.
 International journal of medical informatics, 145, 104340. <https://doi.org/10.1016/j.ijmedinf.2020.104340>